Gab-Domingo/HonorAI/README.md

 - OpenAI for GPT-4o API
 - Streamlit for the web framework
-- SpaCy for NLP capabilities
+- SpaCy for NLP capabilities# HonorAI